kuzzleio/koncorde/doc/terms/index.md

 }
 ```

-But will not match this document, because the document `foo` Object is missing some properties or they have not the same values as the properties from the `foo` Object of the filter.
+But will not match this document, because the `foo` object of the document is missing some properties or they have not the same values as the properties from the `foo` object of the filter.

 ```js
 {